zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

       JOIN p/Shop.Product_Supplier/Shop.Supplier as s
       JOIN p/Shop.Product_Category/Shop.Category as c
     ```
+{{% alert color="info" %}}

+This query uses OQL to take the four attributes of each product and combines them with the associated supplier and category.
+If there is no supplier or category, the product will not be included.
+For more information, see [OQL Expressions]([/refguide/oql-expressions).

+{{% /alert %}}

 4. Click OK.
 The view entity is added to your domain model.